 Putting on the New Man

-What does it mean to “put on the new man?”
+What does it mean to “put on the new man”?
 What is the role of truth in the life of a believer?
-In this sermon, Dr. Martyn Lloyd-Jones expands on these points and more using Ephesians 4:25.
-First, the truth must always be applied— learning is no good if one does nothing with it!
-Second, the Christian faith and teaching affect every area of life in every detail.
-Ultimately, our walks as Christians should not be separate from the other aspects of our lives; they are to be interwoven.
-God gives us his commandments to follow, and as a good Father, he gives us reasons why.
-What are these reasons?
-First, Jesus’ sacrifice on our behalf is reason enough to follow all his commands!
-Second, Dr. Lloyd-Jones says, the Christian system of belief is for all people— even the poor and unimportant.
-This is in stark contrast to pagan religions.
-Additionally, Dr. Lloyd-Jones brings attention to the far reach that Christianity has into the lives of its followers.
+In this sermon on Ephesians 4:25, Dr. Martyn Lloyd-Jones expounds on these points and more.
+Dr Lloyd-Jones emphasizes that the truth must always be applied — learning is useless if one does nothing with it.
+The Christian faith and teaching affect every area of life in every detail.
+Ultimately, the Christian walk should not be separate from the other aspects of life; they are to be interwoven.
+God gives his commandments to be followed, and as a good Father, he gives reasons why.
+First, Jesus’ sacrifice is reason enough to follow all his commands.
+Second, as Dr. Lloyd-Jones says, the Christian system of belief is for all people, even those the world and pagan religions regard as poor and unimportant.
+Third, Dr. Lloyd-Jones brings attention to the far reach that Christianity has into the lives of its followers.
 Going further than merely being a part of every aspect of someone’s life, Christianity addresses foundational issues rather than just outward behavior.
-Our job is to follow God and allow him to change us, and Dr. Martyn Lloyd-Jones uses this sermon to encourage us in this and show us what it means to “put on the new man.”

 About Dr. Martyn Lloyd-Jones